Galinsoga parviflora

-Galinsoga parviflora is a herbaceous plant in the Asteraceae (daisy) family.
+Galinsoga parviflora is a species of herbaceous plant in the daisy family Asteraceae.
 It has several common names including guasca (Colombia), pacpa yuyo, paco yuyo, and waskha (Peru), burrionera (Ecuador), albahaca silvestre and saetilla (Argentina), mielcilla (Costa Rica), piojito (Oaxaca, Mexico), galinsoga (New Zealand), gallant soldier, quickweed, and potato weed (United Kingdom, United States).

 History

 Galinsoga parviflora was brought from Peru to Kew Gardens in 1796, and later escaped to the wild in Great Britain and Ireland, being temporarily known as the 'Kew Weed'.
 The plant is named after the Spanish botanist Ignacio Mariano Martinez de Galinsoga.
 The species name 'parviflora' translates to 'having small flowers'.
 In Britain, its name Galinsoga is sometimes popularly rendered as "gallant soldiers", and then sometimes altered to "soldiers of the Queen".
 In Malawi, where the plant is naturalised, it is known as 'Mwamuna aligone' which translates to 'My husband is sleeping'.

 Description

 Galinsoga parviflora grows to a height of 75 cm.
 It is a branched herb with opposite stalked leaves, toothed at the margins.
 The flowers are in small heads.
 The 3–8 white ray-florets are about 10 mm long and 3-lobed.
 The central disc florets are yellow and tubular.